dguzman9688678/Project-StormWater/replit.md

 ## Overview

-This is a full-stack TypeScript application that combines AI-powered document analysis with engineering best practices for stormwater management.
-The system allows users to upload and analyze engineering documents, receive AI-generated recommendations, and access organized guidelines for QSD (Qualified SWPPP Developer), SWPPP (Stormwater Pollution Prevention Plan), and erosion control practices.
+This is a comprehensive engineering support tool that provides QSD, SWPPP, and erosion control recommendations from uploaded reference documents.
+The system combines AI-powered document analysis with engineering best practices for stormwater management, allowing users to upload and analyze engineering documents, receive AI-generated recommendations, and access organized guidelines for professional stormwater engineering support.

 ## System Architecture